 Here are a few common instances when homeowners insurance won’t cover water damage.

 Homeowners insurance excludes coverage for some natural disasters, including floods.
 If a flood leads to water filling your basement and your personal property is damaged, you wouldn’t be able to file a claim with your homeowners insurance company.

 After a heavy rainfall, groundwater can seep through to your home’s foundation.
-This type of water damage isn’t covered by homeowners insurance, and may not be covered by flood insurance unless it was directly caused by a flood.
+This type of water damage isn’t covered by homeowners insurance and may not be covered by flood insurance unless it was directly caused by a flood.

 If sewage or water backs up into your basement, your homeowners insurance won’t cover the damage unless you have additional coverage, like a water backup endorsement.

-If you have a sump pump in your basement to protect it from flooding and that sump pump fails, your homeowners insurance likely excludes coverage for the sump pump itself along with the water damage it causes, unless you have an endorsement on your policy that extends coverage to sump pump failure.
+If you have a sump pump in your basement to protect it from flooding and that sump pump fails, your homeowners insurance likely excludes coverage for the sump pump itself along with the water damage it causes — unless you have an endorsement on your policy that extends coverage to sump pump failure.

-For example, if an old pipe had been leaking and you never got around to repairing it and it eventually burst, you’d be on the hook for the cost of repairs to your flooded basement.
-Pests are also considered maintenance issues, so if a pipe bursts in your basement because of a rat or mouse infestation, the damage likely will not be covered.
+For example, if an old pipe had been leaking and you never got around to repairing it and it eventually bursts, you’d be on the hook for the cost of repairs to your flooded basement.
+Pests are also considered maintenance issues, so if a pipe bursts in your basement because of a rat or mouse infestation, the damage likely won’t be covered.

 You can purchase separate flood policies or add endorsements to your homeowners policy to make sure you’re protected against certain flood risks.

 If you live in an area that is high risk for flooding, you may want to consider purchasing a standalone flood insurance policy.
 However, flood insurance only offers limited coverage when it comes to protecting basements or any underground area of your home, which means anything that is stored or located in your basement — like your furniture, appliances, flooring, and TVs — likely aren’t fully protected under a flood insurance policy.